openstack/openstack-manuals/doc/user-guide/source/hot.rst

 HOT Guide
 =========

-The HOT Guide is now maintained as part of the Heat repository and is available on the OpenStack developer documentation website: `Heat Template Guide
+Orchestration is compatible with the CloudFormation template, but you can also write heat templates to orchestrate cloud resources.

+To learn how, refer to the `Template Guide
 <http://docs.openstack.org/developer/heat/template_guide/index.html>`__
+on the OpenStack developer documentation website.